- Home

 6. Try drinking more green tea or oolong tea

-If you often enjoy a warm cup of tea, then you’ll be pleased to know that your habit could help to speed up your metabolism.
+If you often enjoy a warm cup of tea, you’ll be pleased to know that your habit could help to speed up your metabolism.

 Green tea and oolong tea (traditional Chinese tea) have been shown to increase metabolism speed by around 4-5%.

 Green tea and oolong tea are both available to buy on Amazon.
+And you can learn more about the benefits in our article: The health benefits of 9 different types of tea.

 7. Introduce more spicy foods into your diet